 I can recommend Meroo National park (google image it!) for a great place to camp which is a bit out of the usual tourist trail in that area.

 "Touristy" things are hard to define.
 What may be touristy to one person may not be to another.

 Visit the Wairarapa coast (near Wellington).
 It is spectacular.
 Stay in Greytown or Martinborough (which is are favoured spots for Wellingtonians for weekend breaks for vineyard tours and a nice atmosphere).
-Don't stay in Masterton, which is a dump.
-2 months agoAnswered by Elliot Smith via WorldNomads.com
+Don't stay in Masterton, which is a dump. over 2 years agoAnswered by Elliot Smith via WorldNomads.com

 When are you going?
 I visited New Zealand in September/October which is truly off season, so even the most touristy areas like Milford Sound were quiet.